Related Blog Posts

 The term private bank is one which covers a multitude of different banking services with one thing in common.
-The services are predominantly targeted at high net worth individuals/ultra-high net worth individuals with the intention of building up a long-term relationship.
-The vast majority of private banks tend not to openly advertise/promote their services, instead working with mortgage brokers and finance companies on an introductory only basis.
+The services are predominantly targeted at high net worth individuals/ultra-high net worth individuals to build up a long-term relationship.
+The vast majority of private banks tend not to openly advertise/promote their services, instead of working with mortgage brokers and finance companies on an introductory only basis.

 The private banking sector operates under very different regulations than traditional high street banks.
-As a consequence, private banks in general will be able to offer a greater degree of flexibility compared to their high street counterparts.
-Mortgage finance and loan agreements are often used as a means of attracting customers with the intention of creating a long-term relationship.
+As a consequence, private banks, in general, will be able to offer a greater degree of flexibility compared to their high street counterparts.
+Mortgage finance and loan agreements are often used as a means of attracting customers to create a long-term relationship.
 This relationship could extend to an array of different services which include:

 • Asset management